xt0fer/reveal-slides/md/intro-to-oop.md

 * So what does Java do???

 -
+###Method Parameters

 * Java does manipulate objects by reference, and all object variables are references.

 * However, Java doesn't pass method arguments by reference; it passes them by value.

+-

+###Method Parameters

 * The reason for this is that the JVM is always optimizing the Heap.
 There is no guarantee that the memory block the object is in at one moment, will be the same in the next

 -
 -

 #Object Construction
-Objects are containers, the objects we use and create are composed of other objects.
-As stated before , we are in a eternal value to avoid null.
+* Objects are containers, the objects we use and create are composed of other objects.

+* As stated before , we are in a eternal value to avoid null.
 Object oriented programming is objects talking to other objects, if we send a message to a object that doesn’t exist our programs will fail.

 -
 ##Constructors
-This is where constructors come in.
+* This is where constructors come in.
 We use constructors to control the creation of our objects, and guarantee that the member objects or fields that our object is comprised of exist, are available, and are at the state we need for them to do their job.

+-
+####Constructors

 * Java does manipulate objects by reference, and all object variables are references.
 However, Java doesn't pass method arguments by reference; it passes them by value.

 -